 NOTE 1 In general, the force on the superstructure of the bridge will be limited by the yield strength of the ships' superstructure.

-NOTE 2 A range of 5 to 10 % of the bow impact force can be used, unless the National Annex gives a different value.
+NOTE 2 A range of 5 % to 10 % of the bow impact force can be used, unless the National Annex gives a different value.

 NOTE 3 In cases where only the mast is likely to impact on the superstructure, the design load is 1 MN, unless the National Annex gives a different value.